 How Much to Pay a Housekeeper

-Ballpark, you’re looking at minimum $35 per hour.
+Ballpark, you’re looking at minimum wage of $35 per hour.

-As a business owner, I do write off some of Linda’s work for me as a tax deduction.
+As a business owner, I do write off some of Linda’s work for me as a tax deduction, as she cleans work areas.

 Questions to Ask a Potential Housekeeper